 Artworks, which critically deal with the media genres news, infotainment, edutainment and politainment

-Infotainment is a neologistic portmanteau of information and entertainment, referring to a type of media which provides a combination of information and entertainment.
+Infotainment is a neologistic portmanteau of information and entertainment, referring to a type of media that provides a combination of information and entertainment.

 The term infotainment was popular by media critics such as Neil Postman, who critically questioned television.
 In his book, Amusing Ourselves to Death (Postman, 1985), Postman asserts that television transforms the rational public discourse, that every subject – politics, culture, education, etc. – appears as an emotionalized, superficial entertainment.
 The political election campaign was no longer a serious discourse about the content, but similar to a large variety event.
 Through this process Postman is destroying one of the most important achievements of the Education: the ability to make rational judgments; A development which, according to Postman, breaks down the foundations of democracy and leads to a new nonage.